 Walking is the best of all foot exercises, according to podiatrists.
 They also recommend that walking patterns be carefully observed.
 Does the child toe in or out, have knock knees, or other gait abnormalities?
 These problems can be corrected if they are detected early.

 Going barefoot is a healthy activity for children under the right conditions.
 However, walking barefoot on dirty pavements exposes children's feet to the dangers of infection through accidental cuts and to severe contusions, sprains, or fractures.
-Another potential problem is plantar warts, a condition caused by a virus which invades the sole of the foot through cuts and breaks in the skin.
+Another potential problem is plantar warts, a condition caused by a virus that invades the sole of the foot through cuts and breaks in the skin.
 They require protracted treatment and can keep children from school and other activities.

 Be careful about applying home remedies to children's feet.
 Preparations strong enough to kill certain types of fungus can harm the skin.